7 Must-Visit Pagosa Springs Hot Springs (Local’s Guide)

 Location: across river from The Springs Resort

-Another popular free hot spring located right off the San Juan River in downtown Pagosa Springs is Nathan’s Hippy Dip Hot Springs.
+Another popular free hot spring located in downtown Pagosa Springs is Nathan’s Hippy Dip Hot Springs.
+To access these hot springs you can park in central downtown next to Tequilas Restaurant.

 These hot springs right off the river are easy to locate as they usually have someone relaxing in there, but if not, just look for a circle formed by rocks and some steam coming off the top of the water.

 The scenery from these hot springs is truly spectacular.
 You’re right in the middle of downtown, along the beautiful San Juan River.
+With prime people watching from those floating down the river to those across the way at The Springs Resort.

 If you really want a unique and special experience, get here for sunrise where you’ll have the best chance of getting the hot spring to yourself and watching a magical sunrise over the breathtaking Pagosa Springs.